crdschurch/crds-styles/README.md

 The easiest way to include crds-styles is by loading the external CSS file.
 The build is deployed to S3 and is available through our Cloudfront distribution.

-This approached is most useful when you don't need to override any styles, or when the styles you're overriding don't require needing crds-styles' (or Bootstrap's) sass variables.
+This approach is most useful when you don't need to override any styles, or when the styles you're overriding don't require needing crds-styles' (or Bootstrap's) sass variables.